Constitution for the Debian Project (v1.7)

 Together with the Project Leader, appoint new members to itself or remove existing members.
 (See §6.2.)

-The Chairman can stand in for the Leader, together with the Secretary
+The Chair can stand in for the Leader, together with the Secretary

-As detailed in §7.1(2), the Chairman of the Technical Committee and the Project Secretary may together stand in for the Leader if there is no Leader.
+As detailed in §7.1(2), the Chair of the Technical Committee and the Project Secretary may together stand in for the Leader if there is no Leader.

 The Technical Committee consists of up to 8 Developers, and should usually have at least 4 members.

 When there are fewer than 8 members the Technical Committee may recommend new member(s) to the Project Leader, who may choose (individually) to appoint them or not.